comunica/Experiments-Solid-Link-Traversal/experiments/fragmentation/README.md

 # Comunica Solid Link Traversal Experiment - Different Fragmentation Strategies

-This is an experiment to compare the performance of different [link traversal approaches](https://github.com/comunica/comunica-feature-link-traversal) over different fragmentations in Solid data vaults.
+This is an experiment to compare the performance of different [link traversal approaches](https://github.com/comunica/comunica-feature-link-traversal) over different fragmentations and vault sizes in Solid data vaults.

 ## Requirements